C Language Important Question Answer for BCA 2nd Semester

 String Character Array

 1).
 String is a collection of elements.
 2).
-The character array is a collection of variable which stored in contiguous memory.
+The character array is a collection of variables stored in contiguous memory.

 2).
 The String always ended with Null Character ‘\0’.
 2).
 The Character array ended with the last variable of the array.

 3).
-Slow access compare to character array.
+Slow access compare to a character array.
 3).
 Fast access compare to string.

 4).
 The string used to static memory.
 4).
-The character array used to static memory.
+The character array is used for static memory.

 2) What is making bit field.

 Ans.
-The masking bit field is the method of saving the wastages memory. it saves the memory with using set the bit.
+The masking bit field is the method of saving the waste memory. it saves memory by using set the bit.

 Ex –